dassuman729/CalorieCounting/README.md

 To run the application please select "CalorieCountingApp" as start-up project

-Please add your input to the Input textbox and hit Find "Find Elf With Max Calories" button to see the output
+Please add your input to the Input textbox and hit "Find Elf With Max Calories" button to see the output